coffeexcode/capstone/README.md

 See project located under `/mobile` for all of our mobile based development.
 For a more detailed look at this part of the project, please see [`/mobile/README.md`](mobile/README.md).

 ### Backend Services

+#### Documentation
+All of the backend services use [Swagger](https://swagger.io/tools/swagger-ui/) to help document and understand each system.
+Each project has a description about how to run the project and how/where to view the Swagger document.
+The web viewer for Swagger uses in-code documentation to generate interactive and informative documentation, as well as being able to test the API live from within the browser.

 **QR Code Management System**

 See project located in repository [`github.com/coffeexcode/RestfulQr`](https://github.com/coffeexcode/RestfulQr), or through the submodule here located under `/Restful QR`.